FORGE: Foundational Optimization Representations from Graph Embeddings: Limitations Future Work

-\end{itemize} To enable these future directions and support reproducible research, we open-source our datasets, training pipelines, pre-trained and fine-tuned \textsc{Forge} models, readily available MIP embeddings across problem distributions from MIPLIB, D-MIPLIB, and strIPlib, and release \textsc{Forge-Os} optimization-as-a-service for on-demand retrieval and generation of optimization embeddings.
+To enable these future directions and support reproducible research, we open-source\footnote{\url{https://skadio.github.io/forge/}} our datasets, training pipelines, pre-trained and fine-tuned \textsc{Forge} models, readily available MIP embeddings across problem distributions from MIPLIB, D-MIPLIB, and strIPlib for the community.